Polynomial bounds for centered colorings on proper minor-closed graph classes: Subgraph Isomorphism for graphs of bounded treedepth

 \begin{theorem} Let $\Cc$ be a proper minor-closed class.
 Then given graphs $H$ and~$G$, on $p$ and $n$ vertices, respectively, where $G\in \Cc$, it can be decided whether $H$ is a subgraph of~$G$ in time $2^{\Oh(p\log p)}\cdot n^{\Oh(1)}$ and space $n^{\Oh(1)}$. \end{theorem} {\value{aux}} \begin{proof} By \cref{thm:main-minor}, in polynomial time we can compute a $p$-centered coloring~$\lambda$ of $G$ that uses at most $c\cdot p^c$ colors, where $c$ is a constant depending only on $\Cc$.
 Iterate through all color subsets of~$p$ colors and for each such subset $X$ consider the graph $G_X=G[\lambda^{-1}(X)]$.
 Observe that since $H$ has~$p$ vertices, $H$ is subgraph of $G$ if and only if $H$ is a subgraph of $G_X$ for any such color subset $X$.
 By \cref{prop:centered-lowtd}, $G_X$ has treedepth at most $p$ and a treedepth decomposition of $G_X$ of depth at most $p$ can be computed in linear time.
 Hence, we may apply \cref{lem:SI-td} to verify whether $H$ is a subgraph of $G_X$ in time $2^{\Oh(p\log p)}\cdot n^{\Oh(1)}$ and space $n^{\Oh(1)}$.
 Since there are $(c\cdot p^c)^p=2^{\Oh(p\log p)}$ color subsets $X$ to consider, and for each we apply an algorithm with time complexity $2^{\Oh(p\log p)}\cdot n^{\Oh(1)}$ and space complexity $n^{\Oh(1)}$, the claimed complexity bounds follow. \end{proof}

 In the remainder of this section we give a polynomial-space fixed-parameter algorithm for the {\sc{Subgraph Isomorphism}} problem on graphs of bounded treedepth, i.e. we prove \cref{lem:SI-td}.
 Recall that we are given graphs $H$ and~$G$, where $H$ has $p$ vertices and $G$ has $n$ vertices, and moreover we are given a treedepth decomposition $F$ of $G$ of depth at most $d$.
-The goal is to check whether~$H$ is a subgraph of $G$; that is, whether there exists a {\em{subgraph embedding}} from $H$ to $G$, which is an injective mapping from $V(H)$ to $V(G)$ such that $uv\in E(H)$ entails $\eta(u)\eta(v)\in E(G)$.
+The goal is to check whether~$H$ is a subgraph of $G$; that is, whether there exists a {\em{subgraph embedding}} from $H$ to $G$, which is an injective mapping $\eta$ from $V(H)$ to $V(G)$ such that $uv\in E(H)$ entails $\eta(u)\eta(v)\in E(G)$.

 We first use the color coding technique of Alon et al.~\cite{AlonYZ95} to reduce the problem to the colored variant, where in addition vertices of $G$ are labeled with vertices of $H$ and the sought subgraph embedding has to respect these labels.
 More precisely, suppose we are given a mapping $\alpha\colon V(G)\to V(H)$.
 We say that a subgraph embedding $\eta$ from $H$ to $G$ is {\em{compliant}} with $\alpha$ if $\alpha(\eta(u))=u$ for each $u\in V(H)$.
-The following lemma encapsulates the application of color coding to our problem.
+The following lemma encapsulates the application of color coding to our problem, and its proof repeats the argument from~\cite[Sections~4.2 and~4.3]{NaorSS95}.